 I was troubled.
 I had to send out a newsletter in just 25 minutes or we would be late for the start of our campaign.
 I had absolutely no idea what to write in the subject line.

-I was growing more and more nervous by the minute, feeling it in my gut, tapping my foot on the roof.
+I was growing more and more nervous by the minute, feeling it in my gut, tapping my foot on the ground.

 I was watching as people on the street were on their way to work, some were unloading merchandise for nearby shops, some were just smoking cigarettes.
-What the hell can I write in that subject line so people will open that email?
+What can I write in that subject line so that people open my email?

 In three seconds I ran down three stairs to reach my laptop as soon as possible.
 I had an idea for the subject line.